 Parks for Pollinators BioBlitz

-Bismarck Parks and Recreation District (BPRD) is hosting a BioBlitz to be held September 1-15, 2021 in support of a national Parks for Pollinators campaign.
+Bismarck Parks and Recreation District (BPRD) is hosting a BioBlitz Sept.
+1-15, 2021, in support of a national Parks for Pollinators campaign.

 What’s a BioBlitz?